-The practice of Nature and Forest Therapy is a research-based framework for supporting healing and wellness through immersion in forests and other natural environments.
+The practice of Nature and Forest Therapy is a research-based framework for supporting health and well being through guided immersive experiences in forests and other natural settings.
 It was developed by drawing on the latest medical research, new developments in the field of nature connection, and ancient traditions of mindfulness and wellness.
-Studies have demonstrated it provides a wide array of health benefits, especially in the cardiovascular and immune systems, and for stabilizing and improving mood and cognition.
-These practices are also effective in human-built environments such as city parks and botanic gardens.
+Studies have proven that it provides a wide array of health benefits, including stress release, enhanced immune response, improved and stabilized mood, and sharper cognition.

 It is a practice of connecting with the natural world, and with each other for the purpose of enhancing health, wellness, and happiness.
 A series of guided invitations bring us into the present moment, opening the doors of communication with the forest, waters and the landscapes we explore.
 We encounter not just nature, but through the many ways nature mirrors us, we also encounter ourselves.

 This practice does not engage in activities that require a great deal of physical exertion.
 Part of the appeal of Shinrin-Yoku-inspired nature therapy is that it is highly accessible to people with a wide range of fitness abilities and conditions.
 No physical exertion is encouraged or facilitated by the practice.